gaurav-panwar/my-resumes/Gaurav_Tech_CV.md

  Learnt about the System Applications and Products’ Enterprise Resource Planning software suite.
  Learnt and used the Advanced Business Application Programming (ABAP) language to develop the project.
 ```
-**Computer Networking Intern HUDCO Dec 2014 - Jan 2015**
-_Learnt about the various Computer Networking techniques and Devices used in the industry._
- Studied Networking techniques in detail at the CCNA level.
- Configured various networking device (Routers/Switches) using the CISCO iOS operating system and CLI for
-networking devices.
- Understood the various problems faced under actual circumstances and thus studied the networking
-structure at the Organization.

 **Product Developer, Intern Reader’s Destination Library Jun 2014 – Aug 2014**
 _Developed a system for the Efficient Management of the Library._
  Used SQL and various DBMS techniques to give a firm back end to the system.